MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 <!-- ====================================================================== -->
-## Highlight text on the web with the CSS Custom Highlight API
+## Web Platform - Highlight text on the web with the CSS Custom Highlight API

 _Published on 28 Apr 2022._